 Subject Theory and Demonstration Practice Actual Practices Total Hours d.
 Developing, administering and grading examinations 4.
 School Administration a.
 Record Keeping b.
-Laws and Rules 30 20 50 Assisting in the classrooms and theory class Practice teaching in the clinic and theory classroom 150 260 150 260 TOTAL 300 700 1000
+Laws and Rules 30 20 50 6.
+Teaching a.
+Assisting in the classrooms and theory class b.
+Practice teaching in the clinic and theory classroom 150 260 150 260 TOTAL 300 700 1000